-Terry Kloss, an insurance agent for True Blue Life Insurance, said carriers typically want to know how compliant applicants are with their doctor’s treatment instructions.
-He noted that he never has seen an applicant turned down for a life policy when the client is working closely with his or her doctor to combat the disease.
+In general, carriers typically want to know how compliant applicants are with their doctor’s treatment instructions.
+Applicant’s are rarely turned down for a life policy when the client is working closely with his or her doctor to combat the disease.

 Sleep apnea often is discovered by doctors when patients complain of fatigue or snoring, said Jason Cozzetti, an agent for True Blue Life Insurance in Washington state.

 “When they go in for physicals, the doctor asks, ‘How are you sleeping?
 Do you snore at night?'”
 Cozzetti said.
 “That can trigger a sleep apnea notation in your medical record.
 The doctor may recommend a sleep study.
 If you don’t do the study and you apply for life insurance, most companies will delay or postpone you.”